-Analysis | The evolution of CPAC’s speaker line-up is the story of the GOP
+Analysis | The evolution of CPAC’s speaker lineup is the story of the GOP

 First on the list: Sen. Ted Cruz (R-Tex.), then competing against Trump for the Republican presidential nomination.
 He was long seen as a leading candidate among conservatives in that contest, but may simply have been first on the list because his last name is Cruz.
 Former corporate CEO Carly Fiorina, also seeking the nomination until a few weeks before the conference, came second.
 Then Trump.

-Trump was followed by then-Rep. Mia Love (R-Utah), former U.N. ambassador John Bolton and radio host Glenn Beck.
+Trump was followed by Rep. Mia Love (R-Utah), former U.N. ambassador John Bolton and radio host Glenn Beck.
 Love was seen as a rising star in the GOP, a Black woman elected from Utah.
-But two years later she would lose her reelection bid — and be mocked by then-President Trump for not being sufficiently loyal to him.
+But two years later she would lose her reelection bid — and be mocked by President Trump for not being sufficiently loyal to him.
 Bolton ran afoul of Trump even more dramatically, writing a tell-all book about his tumultuous tenure in the White House.

 Beck, though, is probably the most instructive inclusion.
-Before the 2016 election, when it seemed likely that Trump would lost, Beck excoriated him as “an immoral man who is absent decency or dignity.”
+Before the 2016 presidential election, when it seemed likely that Trump would lose, Beck excoriated him as “an immoral man who is absent decency or dignity.”
 But, like so much of the conservative right, when Trump took power, Beck slipped back into the flock.

-The story of CPAC over its past seven iterations is, in fact, the story of how the right-most wing of the party became the party’s core.
+The story of CPAC over its past seven iterations is, in fact, the story of how the right-most-wing of the party became the party’s core.
 That story can be told as we do above, by looking at the speakers that have been highlighted each year in an effort to sell more tickets.

 Since 2015, there are 12 speakers who have been promoted in at least five of the seven CPAC speaker lists.
 They are: